 Not judging people can be the most difficult rule in life to live by.
 In the world where we observe on daily basis people acting funny and stupid, it’s difficult not to point an accusing finger at people.

 My sister was telling me the other day about her observations, It was about another person.
 Her observations were noticeable, it was obvious to me.
 But because it was about another person, I didn’t respond, I kept mute, I didn’t want to judge.
-Actually, It made me boring, just as I use to be sometimes.
-I kept mute because of my intention of trying not to judge people.
+Actually, not responding made me boring, just as I use to be sometimes.
+I kept mute because i don’t want to judge the other person, not because I’m a saint or I know it all, but because I don’t want to judge people.

 It’s difficult though, but I just have to try, for my own good.